PiRXlv/100-days-of-code/log.md

 **Exercise 3.1** The goal is to make sure that there are no erroneous subsidy payments.

+### Day 4: December 31, 2018
+**Today's Progress**: Kept going through the book, got all the way up to chapter 5.

+**Thoughts:**
+  We too often decompose features into stories based on technical implementation, instead of what value are stories delivering.
+  Chapter 4 feels more like something I would be able to use in my day-to-day job.
+  I should use story review/estimation sessions as a vehicle for discussions more often.

 **Link to work:** none

 ## Future reading ##